The leak that changes everything

 }

-// ValidateAPIKey checks the raw key against the stored hash.
+// ValidateAPIKey checks a raw key against a stored bcrypt hash.

 func ValidateAPIKey(key string, storedHash []byte) bool {